volodymyrhudyma/blog/content/blog/2020-05-02-call-apply-and-bind-in-javascript.md

 Imagine the following situation: you have an array of numbers and need to find a maximum number.
 You know that there is `Math.max` function that does exactly what we need, so why don't we use it?

-The problem is that `Math.max` does not accept array, but numbers:
+The problem is that `Math.max` does not accept an array, but numbers:

 ```javascript
 Math.max(10, 20, 30, 1, 100); // "100"